 Deployment Model:

-A software distribution consisting of documentation, jar files, xsd’s, and configuration files will be provided.
+A software distribution consisting of documentation, jar files, XSDs, and configuration files will be provided.

 Introduce Support

 An Introduce datatype extension will be developed to provide point and click support for using this library, and ISO data types in service interface (and other schemas which reference them).